ece-student/Team-16/docs/lab2/lab2.md

 ![op](o.png)
 ![irsense](IR-Sense.png)

 We used a different method to get the values for FFT than the Acoustic subteam did.
-On the Open Music Lab Library, we used the sketch they had (fft_adc), rather than use analogRead we made it free-running.
+On the Open Music Lab Library, we used the sketch they had (fft_adc), rather than use analogRead.
+This made it free-running.
 [Click here to see the fft_adc sketch](http://wiki.openmusiclabs.com/wiki/Example)

 The goal of the optical subteam was to have the Arduino recognize 7kHz, 12kHz, and 17kHz frequency IR signals.
 The signals were outputted by an adjustable treasure board.
 A phototransistor circuit is used to detect these frequencies.
 V_A3 is measured by the Arduino.
 FFT analysis is applied to see the strength of the signal at different frequency bins.
 The result is read to the serial monitor as an array of bin amplitudes.